MaTriXy/demo-gth-langgraph-lead/README.md

 ### Create a form

 This example uses our **"Sales Lead (Simple)"** template.
 Select it when [creating a new form](https://app.gotohuman.com/create).
 For the webhook, enter the URL where you deploy this app.
-It is called for each review response.
+It is called for each review response to continue the workflow.

 ### Deploy this agent